CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 .
 1 small Pork tenderloin fillet

-(to be prepared and separated in two portions)
+Seasonings: (to be prepared and divided in 2 portions)

 Garnish: